Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: HEOM

 By introducing a center-of-mass mode $B=\frac{1}{\sqrt{2}}(b_{1}+b_{2})$ and a relative-motion mode $b=\frac{1}{\sqrt{2}}(b_{1}-b_{2})$, satisfying the bosonic commutation relations, the Hamiltonian can be expressed as

 where $A_\pm=(|\varepsilon_1\rangle\langle \varepsilon_1|\pm |\varepsilon_2\rangle\langle \varepsilon_2|)/\sqrt{2}$.
-It is notable that $A_+\propto |\varepsilon_1\rangle\langle \varepsilon_1|+|\varepsilon_2\rangle\langle \varepsilon_2|$ is proportional to the identity operator of the single excitation subspace.
-This means that the center-of-mass mode induces fully correlated fluctuations of the energy levels of different sites, without affecting the energy-level difference between them.
-Therefore the influence of the center-of-mass mode on the dynamics of optical coherence can be computed in an analytical way, as is the case of the Kubo's line shape theory of a two-level monomer~\cite{SMMukamel}.
+It is notable that $A_+\propto |\varepsilon_1\rangle\langle \varepsilon_1|+|\varepsilon_2\rangle\langle \varepsilon_2|$ is proportional to the identity operator of the single electronic excitation subspace.
+This implies that the center-of-mass mode induces fully correlated fluctuations of the energy levels of the two sites, without modifying the energy-level difference between them.
+Therefore the influence of the center-of-mass mode on the dynamics of optical coherence can be computed in an analytical way, as is the case of the Kubo's lineshape theory for a two-level monomer.
 The influence of the relative-motion mode on the system dynamics, described by $A_-$, still requires numerically exact simulations.
-The mapping from local to global modes can be generalized to a multi-mode case characterised by a phonon spectral density~\cite{SMLimNJP2014}.
+The mapping from local to global modes can be generalized to a multi-mode case characterized by a phonon spectral density.
 For a dimer system coupled to identical local baths, the influence of the relative-motion modes on optical coherence can be computed by HEOM in the form